justnonamenoname/lifeticle/readme.txt

 Technology is limited only by the laws of physics.
 For example, a doctor cannot be instantly transported from Saturn - movement itself is limited by speed.
 This is an opportunity.
 And potentially, an opportunity for life without a time limit.
-After a person’s death, they should be preserved through cryonics, not buried or cremated, scattering their particles indiscriminately.
+After a person's death, they should be preserved through cryonics, not buried or cremated, scattering their particles indiscriminately.
 Cryonics centers should exist in cities.
 In the event of an animal's death, if there is no cryonics center in the city, it can be frozen for later transport to another city.
 Within a week, neuronal degradation will not cause any displacement; the brain will remain sealed.

-And you wouldn’t want to be born, or have your relatives be born, as a grasshopper or something worse.
+And you wouldn't want to be born, or have your relatives be born, as a grasshopper or something worse.
 If there were certainty about the positivity of the next life, there would be no need to worry about it so much.
 Denying cryonics to the deceased is a rejection of a life lasting hundreds of years in favor of vast uncertainty.
 Cryonics becomes a moral obligation.